13 ways to save money on energy bills

 Always submit meter readings

-You'd never let the cashier at the supermarket guess how much your shopping is going to cost, so don't let the energy companies guess what your bills might be!
+You'd never let the cashier at the supermarket guess how much your shopping is going to cost, so don't let the energy companies do the same for your bills.

 It will take less than two minutes of your time to check the readings of your gas and electricity meters and give them to your energy company, so do it every month to ensure you only pay for what you use.

 Even if they're underestimating your usage, it's worth giving them the actual readings.

 Eventually, they'll find out how much you're actually using (either when someone comes round to check the meter, or when you provide the mandatory readings when you move out), and you'll have to pay up then.
 Save yourself the fright of a massive lump-sum payment by paying what you owe, when you owe it!

 Better still, by 2024 all energy providers should have offered all customers a smart meter.
 These will give them a running update of your usage, meaning there are no estimates and no meter readings required.
 Contact your energy company to see if they'll provide you with one (if they haven't already!).
 And while we're talking about meters...